Noble House (novel)

 Noble House is a novel by James Clavell, published in 1981 and set in Hong Kong in 1963.
 It is the fourth book published in Clavell's Asian Saga and is chronologically the fifth book in the series.
 The "Noble House" in the title is the nickname of Struan's, the trading company first introduced in Clavell's Tai-Pan.

 The novel is over a thousand pages long, and contains dozens of characters and numerous intermingling plot lines.
+While primarily a sequel to Tai-Pan, the book also references characters and events from King Rat and Shogun, thereby retroactively establishing that all of Clavell's novels take place in a shared fictional universe.
 In 1988, it was adapted as a television miniseries for NBC, starring Pierce Brosnan.
 The miniseries updates the storyline of the novel to the 1980s.

 Plot summary

 Noble House is set in 1963 and serves as a sequel to Clavell's novel Tai-Pan.
 Ian Dunross, the 10th tai-pan of Struan's and a descendant of founder Dirk Struan, struggles to rescue the company from the precarious financial position left by his predecessor.
 To this end, he seeks partnership with American millionaire Lincoln Bartlett, while trying to ward off his arch-rival Quillan Gornt, who seeks to destroy Struan's once and for all.
 Meanwhile, Chinese communists, Taiwanese nationalists, and Soviet spies illegally vie for influence in Hong Kong while the British government seeks to prevent their actions.
 Anyone seeking to stop them cannot do so without enlisting the aid of Hong Kong's criminal underworld.
 Other obstacles include water shortages, landslides, bank runs and stock market crashes.

 In Noble House, Dunross finds his company the target of a hostile takeover at a time when Struan's is desperately overextended.
 He is also embroiled in international espionage when he finds himself in possession of secret documents desperately desired by both the KGB and MI6.
 The novel follows Dunross' attempts to extricate himself from all this and to save Struan's, the Noble House.

-Dunross also inherited the "coin debt" obligation first introduced in the Tai-Pan novel.
+Dunross also inherited the "coin debt" obligation first introduced in Tai-Pan.
 As tai-pan of Struan's, he must fulfill the request, whether legal or illegal, to anyone who presents one of the half coins that were initially split by Dirk Struan and the trader Jin Qua, serving as repayment for the latter's loan of silver.
 The first half coin was redeemed during the events in the previous novel, and the second coin between the events of Tai-Pan and Noble House.
 Noble House follows the fate of the third half coin (an illustration of the coin is prominently featured on the cover of several editions of the novel).